paths-erc/docs/db-handbook/manuscripts.md

 - It quantifies the format of a codex.
 If the proportion is around 1, the codex is defined as square (quadratus); if the proportion is around 2, the codex is defined as rectangular (oblongus).
 - DB id: `prophw`

-#### PROPORTION WRITTEN/UNWRITTEN TEXT
+#### PROPORTION WRITTEN/TOTAL PAGE SPACE
 - It shows how the writer decided to cover the writing support with scripture.
-Unwritten space consists of the margins and the intercolumnia.
-If the proportion is around 1, it means that half of the surface of the leaf is covered with writing.
-If the proportion is higher than 1, more than half of the surface of the leaf is covered with writing and therefore the margins are more narrow.
+Total page space includes the margins and the intercolumnia.
+The proportion is always between 0 and 1; the smaller it is, lesser parts of the page have been written.
+The bigger it is (around 1) more surface of the page is covered with writing and therefore margins and intercolumnia (id present) are more narrow.
-- DB id: `propwuw`
+- DB id: `propwt`

 #### NOTES ON DIMENSIONS AND PROPORTIONS
 - Noteworthy matters regarding the proportion between written/unwritten areas.